iulianraduat/azuracast-k8s/README.md

 Please configure your stations to stream via http so you do not need to use one port per station.

+Place the `jsscript.js` file in the root of your web server (in the example nginx.conf it is `/var/www/azuracast`).
+This script allows you to be able to navigate between episodes from the episode page.
+(It adds PREV/NEXT links.)

 ## Notice

 The name of the stations must start with `radio-` for the nginx config file to work.